A Terrain-Based, Bioenergetic Approach to Chronic Lyme Disease and Coinfections

 The Growing Threat of Autoimmune Diseases: Understanding Causes, Symptoms, and Holistic Treatment Approaches

+Auto-immune disease might sound like a strange combination of words, but every day it becomes more and more relevant to our health.
 Fifty million Americans have one or more autoimmune diseases, and that number is rising.
 That is one in 5 Americans!
-An often underdiagnosed disorder, it has been shown that it takes an average of 20 doctors to get a diagnosis of autoimmune disease.
+An often underdiagnosed disorder, it has been shown that it takes an average […]

 Navigating Lyme Disease and Coinfections: Understanding the Complexities and Advances in Diagnosis and Treatment

-Lyme disease is one of the fastest-growing infectious diseases in the US and Western Europe with more than 400,000 new cases contracted each year in the US-an increase of more than 10 times what was previously believed.
+Lyme disease is one of the fastest-growing infectious diseases in the US and Western Europe, with more than 400,000 new cases contracted each year in the US – an increase of more than ten times what was previously believed.
+Source: Bay Area Lyme Foundation: https://www.bayarealyme.org/about-lyme/lyme-disease-facts-statistics/ Unfortunately, standard medical care still does not view Lyme disease as […]

 Understanding Adrenal Dysfunction: Causes, Misdiagnoses, and Advanced Treatment Options

 The adrenal glands sit on top of the kidney and receive input from the pituitary.
-They are the main producers of adrenaline and cortisol, necessary for a healthy stress response.
-Unfortunately, over time, usually due to chronic stress, toxicity exposure, and other factors, these glands can become stressed and produce too much cortisol or too little.
+They are the leading producers of adrenaline and cortisol, necessary for a healthy stress response.
+Unfortunately, over time, usually due to chronic stress, toxicity exposure, and other factors, these glands can become stressed and either produce too much cortisol or […]